kubesphere/website/content/en/docs/toolbox/metering-and-billing/view-resource-consumption.md

    {{< notice note >}}

-   To export the metering and billing data of an object as a CSV file, check the box on the left and click **✓**.
+   To export the metering and billing data of an object as a CSV file, select the checkbox on the left and click **✓**.

    {{</ notice >}}